Hell Morgan's Girl: Reception

 The New York Daily Mirror opined: "It is no exaggeration to place Hell Morgan's Girl among the best five-reel melodramatic photoplays of the year.
 The action is fast and furious...
 If an exhibitor wishes to have a thrilling melodrama, he could not do much better than to book Hell Morgan's Girl."

 Wid's Film Daily stated "As a characterization study, this will rank very high.
 Being an underworld theme, it will be exceptionally interesting to many."

 Moving Picture World said "We could not recommend it...for exhibition before refined audiences or before children; for while it may be a perfect typification of that hole of vice, the realism of its staging makes it the more unwholesome.
 Those looking for maudlin types will be attracted to the picture, for it abounds in them."

 Motography opined: "It will be found too rough for fastidious patrons, unless they are in the mood for a slumming expedition.
 However, the picture is really less suggestive than many polite society dramas.
 Its very frankness and force keep it from being salacious...It is well acted and well produced."

 Photoplay reviewer Julian Johnson stated: "Worked successfully: a rich man's son, disowned by his father because he refuses to forsake art for business, fails to make art go, and becomes a multiple-reel drunkard.
 His redemption must [be met] by a bad woman, according to the formula, or at least by a woman who has the externals of wickedness.
 Keep your eyes on Dorothy Phillips, the temperamental eyeful who plays Lola.
 She is coming up like a Fourth-of-July rocket, and if her crude talent is properly developed, she will be a supreme mistress of melodrama."

 Variety said "...the scenes depicting life in Frisco just prior to the earthquake rank with the best of that sort of motion picture work.
 The 'dive' stuff is so vivid that its realism is positively startling."

+Censorship

+Before Hell Morgan's Girl could be exhibited in Kansas, the Kansas State Board of Review required the shortening of all dance hall scenes and elimination of women smoking and drinking.